 I urged my body to run faster, but my legs refused to speed up.
-Branches clawed at my face and bare limbs.
-They tore at my clothing.
+Branches clawed at my face and bare limbs; they tore at my clothing.
 My sandaled feet were wet and slippery with blood, sweat, and dirt.
-My long hair flew behind me in a mass of tangles.
+My long hair flew behind me in a mass of dark tangles.
 The light from the full moon filtered through the dense trees just barely enough for me to see where I was going.
 I couldn't slow down though.
 I had to find it, whatever it was, before time expired yet again.
 Each time I knew I was getting closer.
 Closer to what, I wasn't sure.
 I was sure however, that I'd know when I saw it: this thing that was driving me to madness.

 "I'm not going hiking with this mess hanging around my head."

 "We're just taking a walk and having a picnic.
 Your hair will not be a bother.
 Besides, Kitane said he likes your hair down."
-I gave her a dirty look and continued braiding.
-“Elan likes my hair whatever way I wear it,” I thought to myself.
+I give her a dirty look and continue braiding.

 "If you loathe him that much, you need to talk to father and mother."

 "I still think you need to talk to someone and quit braiding your hair.
 Mother will tell you to take it down.
 Just you watch."
-With that she left to go to breakfast.
-I shook out my hair and pinned half of it up in compromise.
+With that she leaves to go to breakfast.
+I shake out my hair and pin half of it up in compromise.

-We stopped to eat lunch at noon on a small patch of grass.
-It was amazing.
-The kitchen staff had outdone themselves.
-Who knew you could fit so much in a few picnic baskets?
-Troen suggested we go home a different way.
-No one else had an opinion either way, so we followed Troen.
-We had walked for about an hour when things began to look very familiar, but it was an uncomfortable kind of familiar.
-My chest felt tight and I was dizzy.
-These were the woods from my dream.
+We stop to eat lunch at noon on a small patch of grass and afterwards,Troen suggests we go home a different route.
+No one else has an opinion either way, so we follow Troen.
+An hour later, things begin to look very familiar, but uncomfortably so.
+My chest tightens and I feel dizzy.
+These are the woods from my dream.

-"I'm in," he answered sincerely.
+"I'm in," he answers sincerely.

-"I'm in no hurry," Nachele agreed.
+"I'm in no hurry," Nachele agrees.